luketurner/animagic/README.md

 1. Create a configuration file based on the example config in the repo.
    Required entries for each anime are: a web formatstring, all the features used in that formatstring, and specifically a *title* feature.
-   The title feature is used to identify local copies of the anime.
+   The title feature is required for all anime, regardless of its use in the format string.
-2. Set the script (*cli.py*) to be run regularly (daily, hourly, whatever).
+2. Set the script (*animagic-cli*) to be run regularly (daily, hourly, whatever).
    This script is what will actually update your local anime torrent files.
    Setting this up is probably easiest with cron under Linux -- see your distribution's documentation for more information on using cron.